Montana-Media-Arts/webDesignFall2024/_docs/topic-07/01-blocks/page-02.md

 - _ID Naming_ - Use meaningful id names that reflect the purpose of the element in question, like "contact" rather than "paragraph4".
 - _Acceptable Characters_ - Technically, in HTML5, id names must contain at least one character and no spaces.
 Which leaves all [UTF-8](https://www.w3schools.com/charsets/ref_html_utf8.asp) characters as options. (i.e. `a-z`, `A-Z`, `0-9`, "`_`", "`-`", "`:;,?!@#$%^&*+`", etc.).

-However, due to issues that can arise in element selection with CSS and JavaScript, you should follow a more restrictive naming conventions.
+However, due to issues that can arise in element selection with CSS and JavaScript, you should follow more restrictive naming conventions.
 These conventions are also intended to lend consistency to code between pages and developers, as well as increase readability.

 1. Use lowercase letters or number (i.e. `a-z` and `0-9`).
 2. Start an id name with a lowercase letter.